mustafasayilan/cryptobrute/README.md

 You need a txt file containing the bitcoin addresses with the balance line by line.
 You can check addressesExample.txt file
 (tested with python version 3)
-`python cryptobrute.py -i address.txt -o results.txt`
+`python cryptobrute.py -i address.txt -o results.txt
+-p, --maxprocess N          N points per thread (default 5) -i, --in FILE           Read text from FILE, one per line -o, --out FILE          Write keys to FILE`

 ### Supporting this project